WHAT IS A MONTE CRISTO SANDWICH?

-Enjoying old-styled European cuisine at The Old European Restaurant means taking a bite out of our Monte Cristo sandwich.
-Delicious egg-fried sourdough bread with melted cheese, ham, and turkey center can be had at a lunch date with a friend or on a group outing after church.
+Enjoying old-styled European cuisine at The Old European Restaurant means biting into our mouthwatering Monte Cristo sandwich.
+Monte Cristo is not your basic grilled cheese sandwich or regular French toast.
+This delicacy combines delicious egg-fried sourdough bread with melted cheese, ham, and turkey center, which makes it a perfect snack for a lunch date with a friend or on a group outing after church.

-Having a Monte Cristo sandwich is nothing less than magical.
-It’s popular in the far western region of the country because that’s where it originally entered on to the American menu.
+Every bite of our Monte Cristo sandwich will make your tongue tickle.
+It’s popular in the far western region of the country because that’s where it originally entered from and became a part of the American menu.
 In fact, it got its start at one of the most magical destinations on earth.
 Disney Land’s Blue Bayou Restaurant began serving the sandwich to customers in the 1960s.
-Ours is just as delicious but pan-fried instead of deep.
-We also add some turkey to add more contrast to the flavors present.
+Ours is just as delicious but pan-fried in a shallow dish instead of deep-fried.
+We also add a final slice of turkey to add more contrast to the flavors present.

 It’s a wonder as to whether this is breakfast or lunch food.
-The sandwich bread is basically french toast.
-Some choose to enjoy their Monte Cristo with maple syrup for this reason.
+The sandwich bread is basically french toast and some choose to enjoy their Monte Cristo with maple syrup for this reason.
 The crisp outside of the sandwich can also be paired with jelly.
-A fresh little cup of it is brought right to the table.
+A fresh little cup of jelly with just the right sweetness is brought to your table.
 The typical method of enjoying a Monte Cristo sandwich is to take it in hand and dip it into the jelly.
 Some choose to take a knife and smear it.
 This isn’t easy to do as the cheese often melts on the inside.
-Pulling it apart can compromise the structural integrity of the sandwich.
+Pulling it apart can compromise the structural integrity of the whole sandwich.

-If you’d like, The Old European Restaurant can bring a little powdered sugar to the table if you’re looking to mix sweet and savory flavors.
+If you’d like, The Old European Restaurant can also bring a little powdered sugar to the table for those looking to relish a toothsome combination of sweet and savory flavors.
 The way you like your Monte Cristo sandwich can tell us a little something about where you’re from.
 In Southern California, it got its start as a ham and cheese sandwich.

-While it originated as a spin-off of a French sandwich called Croque Monsieur, this sandwich is a grilled cheese fried in butter and served between crustless bread; the Monte Cristo sandwich can first be found in American cookbooks.
-Its first name was French sandwich.
-As time went on, it gained more complex names like French Toasted Ham Sandwich.
-Now, so many sandwiches of different varieties are referred to as The Monte Cristo.
+While it originated as a spin-off of a French sandwich called Croque Monsieur, this sandwich is a grilled cheese fried in butter and served between crustless bread.
+The Monte Cristo sandwich can first be found in American cookbooks.
+Initially, it was named French sandwich, but as time went on, it gained more complex names like French Toasted Ham Sandwich.
+Now, so many sandwiches of different varieties are referred to as Monte Cristo.